-Our primary operating expenses are the payments of our general and administrative expenses, our fees and other expenses under our Investment Advisory Agreement and any administration agreement.
+Our primary operating expenses are the payments of our general and administrative expenses, our fees and other expenses under our Investment Advisory Agreement and any proposed administration agreement.
 The investment advisory fees compensate our Adviser for its work in identifying, evaluating, negotiating, executing, monitoring and servicing our investments.
 Our Adviser pays our Sub-Adviser 50% of all investment advisory fees it receives.
 Additionally, we are required to reimburse the actual expenses incurred by our Advisers or their affiliates, or any third-party administrator in connection with the provision of Administrative Services (as opposed to investment advisory services) to us, including the personnel and related employment direct costs and overhead of our Advisers or their affiliates, or any third-party administrator.
 We will not reimburse for personnel costs in connection with services for which our Advisers or their affiliates, or any third-party administrator, receive a separate fee.

-Subject to the limitations included in the Investment Advisory Agreement and Sub-Advisory Agreement, we will bear all other expenses of our operations and transactions, including (without limitation) fees and expenses relating to:
+Subject to the limitations included in the Investment Advisory Agreement and Sub-Advisory Agreement, we will bear all other expenses of our operations and transactions, including certain fees and expenses relating to:

-- corporate and organizational expenses relating to the Offering, subject to limitations included in the Investment Advisory Agreement and Sub-Advisory Agreement; - the actual cost of the persons performing the functions of chief financial officer and chief compliance officer and other personnel engaged to provide such administrative services (including, without limitation, direct compensation costs including salaries, bonuses, benefits and other direct costs associated therewith) and related overhead costs allocated by the Adviser to the Company in a reasonable manner, without markup; - any amounts paid to third parties for Administrative Services; - the cost associated with the investigation and monitoring of our investments: - the cost of calculating our net asset value, including third-party valuation firms:
+- corporate and organizational expenses relating to the Offering, subject to certain limitations: - the actual cost of the persons performing the functions of C hief F inancial O fficer and C hief C ompliance O fficer and other personnel engaged to provide such administrative services (including direct compensation costs including salaries, bonuses, benefits and other direct costs associated therewith) and related overhead costs allocated by the Adviser to the Company in a reasonable manner, without markup; - any amounts paid to third parties for Administrative Services; - the cost associated with the investigation and monitoring of our investments: - the cost of calculating our NAV , including third-party valuation firms: - the cost of effecting sales and repurchases of shares of our common stock and other securities;

-- the cost of effecting sales and repurchases of shares of our common stock and other securities: - management and incentive fees payable pursuant to the Investment Advisory Agreement; - fees payable to third parties relating to, or associated with, making investments and valuing investments (including third-party valuation firms); - transfer agent and custodial fees, fees and expenses associated with marketing efforts (including attendance at investment conferences and similar events); - federal and state registration fees;
+- management and incentive fees payable pursuant to the Investment Advisory Agreement; - fees payable to third parties relating to, or associated with, making investments and valuing investments (including third-party valuation firms): - transfer agent and custodial fees, fees and expenses associated with marketing efforts (including attendance at investment conferences and similar events); - · federal and state registration fees: